How to Write a Marketing Plan, Part 4

 What’s Your Competitor’s Engagement Level?

 As you work on collecting the information above, make notes about what you like and dislike.
 Would you do this for your business?
 Why or why not?
-If someone analyzed your business against these competitors, would you appear to be on par, just getting started, or way ahead of the rest?
+If someone analyzed your business against these competitors, would you appear on par, just getting started, or way ahead?
 Why?
-These things are important to know so you can consider what you want to work on first and why.
+These things are essential to know so you can consider what you want to work on first and why.
 Be sure to tie your list of things you want to improve upon to your goals.
 If your goal is to get funding, what does your online presence need to show?
-If your goal is to get placed in a big box store, what do the buyers look for when they research your business?
+If you aim to achieve distribution through big box stores, what do the buyers look for when researching your business?

 - You’ve collected a ton of information.
 For this process to be of value, you’ll want to review all of your research and rank what your business could do better, do the same, and won’t do.

-- If someone analyzed your business against these competitors, would you appear to be on par, just getting started, or way ahead of the rest?
+- If someone analyzed your business against these competitors, would you appear on par, just getting started, or way ahead?
 Why?
 Knowing this is important because it will help you prioritize what you want to work on first.
 Be sure to tie your list of things you want to improve upon to your business goals.
 For example, if your goal is to get funding, what does your online presence need to show?
-If your goal is to get placed in a big box store, what do the buyers look for when researching the businesses they accept?
+If you aim to get placed in a big box store, what do the buyers look for when researching the businesses they accept?

-- Be sure all of your competition analysis observations and notes are easily accessible and understandable to your team because you’ll use it as you move through the next pieces of building your marketing plan.
+- Ensure your competitive analysis is easily accessible and understandable to your team.
+You’ll use it as you move through the following pieces of building your marketing plan.

 - Decide when you’ll revisit your competition analysis and do it again.
 You’ll likely want to review your competition every six months to a year.
 This will keep you aware of new competitors, those who have left the market, those who have produced additional offerings, and those who are steady.